Trust me. I did it too.

 “I wish I could,” I told her while holding back the tears.
 “My kids are so young and they need me.
 Adam is in a startup and never home.
 One day, when the time is right, I’ll do exactly that.”

-She gave me a sharp look and then told me the sentence that had changed my life.
-“Michelle,” she said.
-“You just don’t get it, do you?
+She gave me a sharp look and then told me what changed my life.
+“Michelle,” she said. “you just don’t get it, do you?
 Your kids will always need you and Adam will always be in a startup.
 Go and sign up for classes this week, and tell me next Saturday that you have done it.”

 I looked at her puzzled.
 What she had told me never crossed my mind.
 I never thought of it that way.

 My son was five.
 My daughter was one.
-I worked a full-time job and had a husband that constantly travelled.
+I worked a full-time job and had a husband who constantly travelled.

-I found myself setting up alarms for 3:00 a.m.
-I was working until 6:00 a.m. and then waking up to the baby, and starting my day.
+I found myself setting alarms for 3:00 a.m.
+I was working until 6:00 a.m. and then waking up the baby and starting my day.
 I worked twice as hard, but my life was suddenly full.
 I had a challenge.
 I had content.
 I felt that I was going somewhere.

 If she can do it – so can I

-When I finished my Masters I was seven months pregnant with my third child.
-I remember sitting there in the final exam room, disappointed that it will soon be over.
+When I finished my Masters, I was seven months pregnant with my third child.
+I remember sitting there in the final exam room, disappointed that it would soon be over.

 I had a friend that took some classes with me.
 She was working toward her PhD in Psychology.
-She had two kids and was working full time.
-Every time I asked her how she managed to do it, she told me the same sentence: “If I can do it, so can you.”
+She had two kids and was working full-time.
+Every time I asked her how she managed to do it, she told me the same thing, “If I can do it, so can you.”

 I have decided to take what she said literally.
 If she can do it, so can I.

-And so seven months pregnant, I started my PhD and gave birth to my daughter Mia in the first semester.
+And so, seven months pregnant, I started my PhD and gave birth to my daughter, Mia, during the first semester.

 The changes I was fighting for in my life became the topic that I was most interested in when I started doing the research for my PhD.
 What motivates us to change our lives?
 What stops us?
 Why are we so afraid?
 And what keeps us going through difficulty and challenge?

-The PhD was definitely a step up in a challenge from my Masters.
+The PhD was definitely more challenging than my Masters.
 But, this time I was more prepared.
 I had a goal.
 I had a detailed plan.
 And, I had better tools to help me through my daily challenges.

-I still kept setting alarms to 3:00 or 4:00 a.m.
+I still kept setting alarms for 3:00 or 4:00 a.m.
 My kids and family were still my absolute priority.
-I remember saying to myself: family first, then work and then school.
+I remember saying to myself, family first, then work and then school.
 I felt that I had it all on track.

 A few semesters down the road, I found myself struggling with bills, kids, work and school.
 I was trying to keep up with it all.
 At that time, I had a professor that did not think too highly of me.
 I don’t think he realized the kind of struggle that I was in.
-I got “C” in both of his classes and a nice fancy later from the university.
+I earned a grade of C in both of his classes and got a nice fancy letter from the university.
 The letter said that I was on probation unless I repeated a class.
 I literally sat and cried.
 It was such an insult to me.
 I was working so hard to keep it all going.
 Getting that letter made me feel so bad about myself.
 It made me feel bad about the whole process.

-I went home and told my husband that perhaps, I should take a break.
+I went home and told my husband that, perhaps, I should take a break.
 He said to me, “Michelle, repeat the class.
 You won’t even remember it later.
 Swallow your pride and repeat the class.”
-And, so I did.
+And, I did.